Using a Distribution to Find Probabilities In Exercises 11–26, fi... | Channels for Pearson+

 Using a Distribution to Find Probabilities In Exercises 11–26, find the indicated probabilities using the geometric distribution, the Poisson distribution, or the binomial distribution.
 Then determine whether the events are unusual.
 If convenient, use a table or technology to find the probabilities.

 Oil Tankers In the month of June 2021, 240 oil tankers stop at a port city.
 No oil tanker visits more than once.
-Find the probability that the number of oil tankers that stop on any given day in June is (c) more than eight.
+Find the probability that the number of oil tankers that stop on any given day in June is (a) exactly eight

 Verified step by step guidance